vprobon/BRL-UCY/_pages/home.md

 </div>

+We are mostly interested in problems related to proteins sequence-structure-function and we have are recent interest in the interface of computational genomics and synthetic (micro)biology.

-In particular, I have a long-standing interest in the study of classes of non-globular proteins (e.g. transmembrane proteins, protein sequences with local compositional biases or repeats) and during the last decade we have focused our research on protein components of eukaryotic endomembrane systems, in particular nuclear pore complex subunits and components of the autophagy machinery.
+In particular, we have a long-standing interest in the study of classes of non-globular proteins (e.g. transmembrane proteins, protein sequences with local compositional biases or repeats).
+During the last decade we have focused our research on protein components of eukaryotic endomembrane systems, in particular nuclear pore complex subunits and components of the autophagy machinery.

 More specifically, we devise algorithms, methods/tools, databases and computer systems for: